gabeg805/Stream-3D-Printer-Camera/README.md

 ## Start the stream

-To start the stream, run

 `python3 stream_3dprinter_camera.py`

-This is a great way to test [stream_3dprinter_camera.py](stream_3dprinter_camera.py) to make sure you don't need to install anything extra and it works the way you expect.
+This is a great way to test the _.py_ file to make sure you don't need to install anything extra and it works the way you expect.

 ## View the stream